All Episodes

 So on the same day, because I said you didn't send me a book.

-And then on the one day, same day, I got both of them at the same time.
+And then on one day, same day, I got both of them at the same time.

 He's the greatest guy in the world.

-It's the tenth failing book, the most successful nonfiction book series of all time.
+It's the 10th telling book, the most successful nonfiction book series of all time.

 About 17 million copies in print of the killing books.

-Now, organized crime was in the nineteen fifties and early sixties the most powerful organization in America.
+Now, organized crime was in the 1950s and early 60s the most powerful organization in America.

-More powerful in the Senate, the House of Representatives, anybody else.
+More powerful than the Senate, the House of Representatives, anybody else.

-They could do pretty much what they wanted to do because they had something on the head of the FBI, J. Edgar Hoover.
+They could do pretty much what they wanted to do because they had something on the head of the FBI, Jay Edgar Hoover.

 Again, I can't prove that Hoover did the things that people allege, but we have to put it in there because there is no doubt that the FBI did not investigate the mob from 1946 when it really started to perk all the way up to Bobby Kennedy.